Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 The electronic throttle control is a network of sensors and computers connecting your gas pedal to the throttle body.

 A sensor measures the position of the pedal.
-This information is relayed through the ETC system in the ECU.
-In turn, the car’s computer sends data to the electronic motor powering the butterfly valve.
+This information is transmitted through the ETC system in the ECU.
+In turn, the vehicle’s computer sends data to the electronic motor powering the butterfly valve.

 When it was first introduced in the late 80s, the electronic throttle control had its own module.
-These days, the ETC is typically integrated as part of the overall ECM (Engine Control Module).
+These days, the ETC is typically incorporated as part of the extensive ECM (Engine Control Module).

 Sensors Contributing To The Electronic Throttle Control